Meera Mehta

 Center Head and Principal Researcher, CWAS

-She served as the Director of the School of Planning at CEPT University in 1992 before joining USAID’s FIRE-D Project in India and later the World Bank and its Water and Sanitation Program in Africa.
-She has consulted widely for national and international agencies, including UNICEF, World Bank, ADB, WaterAid, HIC, Government of the Netherlands.
-She has written widely and published papers on housing, urban development, water and sanitation and financing.
-She is currently one of the Editors for the IWA’s WASH development journal.
+She has over 45 years of experience in water, urban development, and infrastructure finance.
+Her experience spans across countries in Asia and Sub-Saharan Africa.
+She served as the Director of the School of Planning at CEPT University before joining USAID’s FIRE-D Project in India, and later the World Bank and its Water and Sanitation Program in Africa.
+She has consulted for many national and international agencies, including UNICEF, World Bank, ADB, WaterAid, HIC, Government of the Netherlands.
+She has written widely and published papers on housing, urban development, water and sanitation, and financing.

-She is currently a board member at IRC, a global not-for-profit organization driving resilient WASH systems across the world through research and advocacy.
-She was a Stockholm-based inter-governmental organization Global Water Partnership (GWP) board member.
-She was a member of the working group for the WHO-UNICEF post-2015 deliberations for water supply and sanitation.
-She has also been a member of various national and international Technical Committees related to water and sanitation.
+She was a board member at IRC, a global not-for-profit organization driving resilient WASH systems, and on the Steering Committee of the Stockholm-based inter-governmental organization Global Water Partnership (GWP).
+She was a member of the working group of the WHO-UNICEF for post-2015 deliberations for water supply and sanitation.
+She has been a member of various national and international Technical Committees related to water and sanitation.
+She was one of the Editors for the IWA’s WASH development journal.

 She has studied Architecture and Urban Planning and has a PhD in Economics.